The Advisory Board Members of Australian Professional Skills Institute

 Dr Stockley was the Pro-Vice-Chancellor (International) of La Trobe University from 1997 to 2007.
 Dr. Stockley holds a PhD in History from the University of New South Wales, Diploma of Teaching and B.A.
 (Hons) from the University of Adelaide.
 Dr Stockley is a fellow of Australian Institute of Company Directors.

-Dr Jamie Murphy
+Professor Jamie Murphy

-Jamie is a Professor at Murdoch University, Perth, Western Australia.
-His hospitality background and an MBA from Michigan State University led to European marketing manager for PowerBar and Greg Lemond Bicycles, and both an MS and PhD from Florida State University.
+Jamie’s hospitality background and an MBA from Michigan State University led to European marketing manager for PowerBar and Greg Lemond Bicycles, and both an MS and PhD from Florida State University.

 Jurgen Baumhoff, CEO & Founder of OSBW (Australia) Pty Ltd was born in October 1952 in Germany and graduated from Management School in Munich with a BA in Hotel Management.
 He received his further basic training in Hospitality in Switzerland.
 He is a member of the Global Hoteliers Club having worked on Four Continents, and a member of the World Travel & Tourism Council (WTTC).
 He is also a member of the Rotary Club of Perth (Paul Harris Fellow) and has been a panel speaker at several International Hotel Investment Conferences in the past.